All Resorts

 • Five hours from LA.
 Far enough to weed out the uncommitted.

-Why Mammoth Mountain?
+Why Mammoth Mountain Ski Area?

 Mammoth gets more snow than almost anywhere in North America and stays open until June (sometimes July).
 It's California's real mountain -- not a day trip, a destination.
 The terrain is huge, the snow is deep, and the vibes are laid-back in a way only the Eastern Sierra can deliver.